IBM-Bluemix-Docs/sql-query/event_streams_landing.md

 - `last_change_time`: Shows when the last object was written to Cloud {{site.data.keyword.cos_short}}.
 - `rows_per_second`: Shows the number of records that were processed per second in the last micro batch.
 - `last_activity_time`: Shows the time when the streaming job was last active, with or without processing rows.

+## Billing example
+{:billing-example}

+With a simple capacity metric, you are charged by the hour for each {{site.data.keyword.messagehub}} job enabling you to stream a single topic to a single bucket and then scale up as your workload increases.

+For more detailed information on how billing is calculated, see the following examples:

+- 1 topic, 8 partitions, 1 MB ingress costs $0.014 USD per partition hour * 8 * 30 days
+- SQL Query landing costs $0.11 USD per capacity unit hour * 1 * 30 days
+- Cloud {{site.data.keyword.cos_short}}: 30 days * 24 hours * 60 / 1024 /1024 equals to 2.47 TB per month (Standard Plan, US-South, regional) costs $0.0220 * 2.47 + $1 for Class A and Class B requests